 Megan B. Lynch Chowning

 Megan Lynch Chowning, originally from Redding, California, is a seven-time national fiddle champion, touring musician, recording artist, teacher, singer, and flatfooter.
-She recently finished four years on the road with legendary country music artists Pam Tillis and Lorrie Morgan, and has played with bluegrass stars Dale Ann Bradley, Roland White, Larry Cordle, Jim Hurst, Chris Jones, 3 Fox Drive, Due West, Chris Stuart, and BEML (the duo of Bill Evans and Megan).
-Megan has fiddled and sung on more than 3 dozen projects, and has a new solo album out called Something Old, New Borrowed, Blue.
+She recently finished four years on the road and at the Grand Ole Opry with legendary country music artists Pam Tillis and Lorrie Morgan, and has played with bluegrass stars Dale Ann Bradley, Roland White, Larry Cordle, Jim Hurst, Chris Jones, 3 Fox Drive, Due West, Chris Stuart, and BEML (the duo of Bill Evans and Megan).
+Megan has fiddled and sung on more than 3 dozen projects, and has a new solo album out called Gathers No Moss.
 She has taught fiddle at prestigious camps such as Augusta Heritage Week, the British Columbia Bluegrass Workshop, Sore Fingers Bluegrass Week in the UK, and the California Bluegrass Association Camp, among many others.
-She’s the director of her own FiddleStar Youth and Adult Fiddle Camps.
+She’s the co-director (with her husband Adam) of the IBMA award-winning Nashville Acoustic Camps.
 But sometimes she just likes to sit quietly and smell the flowers.

 Megan and Mary Sue

 Megan Lynch Chowning and Mary Sue Englund met years ago when Mary Sue had to explain all the complicated harmony vocal parts to Megan during Megan's first rehearsal with their mutual employer, the country music star, Pam Tillis.
 Megan, ever grateful, showed Mary Sue a few things on the fiddle and then they did a little shopping together and a little laughing together and a lifelong friendship was born.
 Over the last decade Megan and Mary Sue have traveled the world together, sharing stages in many countries and just about all the states and their friendship has only gotten stronger.
-In 2015, Megan and Mary Sue are taking things to another level - stepping into the middle of the stage and singing and playing their own music together.
+In 2015, Megan and Mary Sue decided to take things to another level - they have stepped into the middle of the stage and are now singing and playing their own music together.

 Megan, a seven time National Champion fiddler, and Mary Sue, an award-winning singer/songwriter, have put together a charming, meaningful show full of songs Mary Sue has written and songs Megan has written and songs they both just love that other people have written.
 Mary Sue has a special knack for writing what people call “healing music”.
 These are songs that stay with you and continue to impact your life, long after the show is over.
 Megan is a little more quirky and finds and writes things that help you see the world in a little different way.
 Their duo show is a beautiful combination of all these parts of their personalities and just wait until you hang out with them after the show.
 They're pretty hilarious and awfully kind and they just can't wait to meet you.